athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 * In my expert judgement (and I'm not being sarcastic here, or hiding behind false modesty), most VCs are terrible -- not just wrong, but glaringly incompetent -- at evaluating data businesses and also capital markets startups.
 Admitted, venture is an uncertain business, and anybody can be mistaken (including me), but the lack of basic knowledge of these fields is startling -- and an opportunity to be exploited.

-So this all works, in the sense of building a performant and differentiated portfolio [5].
+So this all works, in the sense of building a performant and differentiated portfolio.
 What I wonder about sometimes is, does it suffice to generate outlier outcomes?
 Time will tell.

+Zooming out, an angel's job is to see lots of companies, select the winners, get allocations, and help founders after the investment.
+I'd rate myself average, good, good and above-average in those four competences; it gives me something to work on.

 ----